There are many different appliances that can change and enhance your indoor air quality.

 When and Where to Use an Air PurifierAn air purifier can be useful any time of year, in any room of the home.
 However, during the months that the home is closed up, such as cold winter months and extremely hot summers, air purifiers will be the most useful.
 When the house is closed tight, fresh air is not allowed in; while this is helpful for insulation, it can trap the harmful contaminants found in the air.

 CostThere is a wide price range for air purifiers.
-Some models, such as the Finn HEPA UV Air Purifier cost less than $350, while larger models that are effective for commercial spaces, such as the Erik 650A Air Purifier, can cost over $1,500.
+Some models, such as the mod jr. cost less than $300, while larger models that are effective for commercial spaces can cost over $1,000.

 MaintenanceThe maintenance for air purifiers is pretty simple and straight-forward.
 For most models, all you’ll need to do is replace the filter on a routine basis.
 Some models have filters that can be washed and dried, while others will require a filter replacement, usually costing around $50 to $150, depending on the model.
 Most will need to be replaced every six to nine months, while others need to be replaced annually.